ucsb-cs56-f19/springboot-postgres-flyway-migrations/README.md

 # Tutorial used for Postgres connection: https://www.youtube.com/watch?v=vtPkZShrvXQ

-# Target -> jar-name.JAR, you can deploy this on a server
+# Target -> jar-name.JAR, you can deploy application w/o spring-boot:run

 * On local, go to target in terminal
 * type in java -jar jar-name.JAR
-* Your server has been started via JAR and not spring-boot:run
+* Your application has been started via JAR and not spring-boot:run

 # Dependencies: